-This Policy covers how HINU will respond to instances or allegations of student conducted discrimination on the basis of sex its education and training programs.
-This Policy governs the conduct and rights of enrolled students (as defined in the Haskell Community Standards: The Student Code) in instances or allegations of sex discrimination, including sexual harassment against another student.
+This Policy covers how HINU will respond to instances or allegations of student conducted discrimination on the basis of sex in its education and training programs.
+This Policy governs the conduct and rights of students (as defined in this policy) in instances or allegations of sex discrimination, including sexual harassment against another student.
 Wherever the term "student" is used herein, it also applies to applicants for admission, unless otherwise noted.